purplevan/Cyber-Portfolio-Guide/README.md

 The last sheet concerns good old fashioned books.
 These can be cyber related or leadership, self-improvement, or even just a good fiction novel.
 Definitely try to read a good variety of books to continue building a well-rounded mind.

 ![Screenshot (53)](https://user-images.githubusercontent.com/102703911/161411036-3082fcbb-982c-48ba-a42a-1ab83967e546.png)

+When downloading the file, all of the prepopulated information is only an example/reference.
+Feel free to delete them if you wish.
+Direct any questions, comments, or suggestions for improvement to https://www.linkedin.com/in/micah-vanfossen/.